roman-milk/roman-milk.github.io/lacey.md

+===

- ****** What To Do When Lacey Is Out ****** byNonStopFunGuy© "Ooh fuck yes, Daddy, eat it, eat another man's cum out of me!
+"Ooh fuck yes, Daddy, eat it, eat another man's cum out of me!
 Taste how many times he cummed in my tight pussy, Daddy, I made him fuck me so hard!"

  Lacey's wet engorged pink clitty ground against my upper lip, even my teeth, while I tried to keep up with her body gyrating wildly over my mouth.
 She was holding my head steady, pumping her little ass and thin hips in circles, grinding that cunt against me hard, getting off on me.
 My tongue stuffed into her tight, wet hole, stretching inside, trying to draw out the juices and cum packed inside of it.
 But her body was moving wildly, her pussy circling back and forth, my tongue was pumping in and out only from staying in place.
 She was masturbating herself, really, using my tongue and face.
 "Yes!
 Eat his cum in my cunt, Daddy!"
 I didn't have to see her face to know her eyes were closed; I knew from the sounds of her shrill chanting.
 "Fuck yes!
 Fuck yes!
 Eat his cum Daddy!"
 Her fingers and palm clutched my head hard, and Lacey smashed her pussy into my Daddy-tongue furiously, so hard that I could slip my tongue deep into her hole, trying to tongue-fuck my daughter with as much energy as she was using to sit on my face.